hickmanw/jupyterhub/docs/source/reference/technical-overview.md

 There are two basic extension points for JupyterHub:

 - How users are authenticated by [Authenticators](./authenticators.md)
-- How user's single-user notebook server processes are started by [Spawners](./spawners.md)
+- How user's single-user server processes are started by [Spawners](./spawners.md)

 Each is governed by a customizable class, and JupyterHub ships with basic